 The intersection of MacDonell Street /Woolwich Street/Wellington Street/Elizabeth Street/Arthur Street is an important anchor to the historic Downtown and a gateway to St. Patrick's Ward.
 It is also important to the pedestrian, cyclist, transit and vehicle mobility networks.
-Significant density is also planned in the immediate vicinity.
-To further improve pedestrian realm and reduce conflicts between modes, the City will through the updating of the Public Realm Manual address improvements to the intersection that reduce potential conflicts between modes and achieve a more comfortable pedestrian realm.
+Significant density is planned in the immediate vicinity.
+To further improve the pedestrian realm and reduce conflicts between modes, the City will, through the updating of the Public Realm Manual, address improvements to the intersection that reduce potential conflicts between modes and achieve a more comfortable pedestrian realm through the update to the Public Realm Manual.
 Alternatively, in conjunction with development in the immediate vicinity, the City may require the completion of a study that addresses these objectives as part of a development application prior to their approval.